99003521/AppliedSDLC_B2/1_Requirements/Readme.md

  - Well known statistical analysis tools such as IBM SPSS Statistics starts from 3 Lakhs and can go all way up to 17 Lakhs.
  - Stat soft’s product Statistica also prices from 1.25 Lakhs to 2 Lakhs.
  - The cheapest of the best tools comes around to 6,000 dollars a year.
+# Technical Analysis
+ - All statistical analytical tools are developed within an organization and released for commercial use.
+ - The statistical Analysis tool developed by IBM is considered the best.
+ - Pandas is used for the analysis and manipulation of data since Python’s in-built library statistics cannot be relied for huge datasets.
+ - Matplotlib is used for the visualization of manipulated data.
+ - Plotly is used for data representation after manipulation.
 ## Research
 ![Description](Link to Pic)
 -- Content